 But you must remember the batteries.
 Recharging batteries is sometimes impossible, cameras can drain batteries very quickly, and replacements may be unavailable.
-Whether you need standard or proprietary batteries, it's wise to have spares.
+Whether you need standard or proprietary batteries, it's good to have spares.
 Be sure your charger will work with the local electrical system, and bring more than enough memory cards-they may be hard or impossible to find.
 Memory cards are small, thin and light: you can never have too much storage.

-Compact cameras are impractical for distant subjects and are often weak in dim light.
+Compact cameras are impractical for distant subjects.
 Some models have a zoom lens of up to 120mm, which is good for middle distances.
 For distant subjects a megazoom (with a zoom lens of at least 300mm) or a single lens reflex (DSLR) camera with up to a 300mm telephoto lens are good choices.
 With a DSLR you can use multiple lenses, though your gear can quickly get complex, weighty and cumbersome.
 Cameras or lenses that need a tripod are impractical for travel photography.
-A single mid-range telephoto lens (18-200mm) coupled with a small, fast prime lens (for low light/no flash situations) is an effective, flexible and compact kit.
+A single midrange telephoto lens coupled with a small, fast prime lens (for low light/no flash situations) is an effective, flexible and compact kit.
 Consider mirrorless interchangeable lens cameras (MILC), which combine small bodies and multiple, small lenses with high quality for both still and HD movie images.